deeptibhegde/AttentivePrototypeSFUDA/README.md

 (Currently has instructions for model inference and evaluation only, training steps to be updated soon.)

-Follow the instructions for installation and implementation of the method for each base object detection network in the respective folders [SECOND-iou](/SECOND-iou/) and [PointRCNN](/PointRCNN/)
+Follow the instructions for installation from [ST3D](https://github.com/CVMI-Lab/ST3D)

 # Dataset preperation